PhD in Public Policy and Administration

 PhD Administrative Assistant

-The program is organized around advanced study in two of four fields: economic and political institutions, health, social dynamics, and public administration.
+Beginning 2018-2019, the program is organized around advanced study in two tracks: political and social science and public management.

-The economic and political institutions field is designed for students interested in the impacts of politics on economics processes and outcomes and the complementary effects of economics on political processes.
-The program isparticularly oriented to those interested in political and economic dynamics on a global scale and the importance of the international arena for policy development and implementation.
+The political and social science track is designed for students primarily interested in political, social, and economic processes and outcomes and the role that public policy plays in shaping social change.
+The program is particularly oriented to those interested in political and economic dynamics on a global scale and the importance of the international arena for policy development and implementation.
+Program faculty has particular strength in areas of comparative politics, demography of family and fertility, economic history, electoral processes, gender, global epidemiology, and political economy.

 The program is open to Master’s level graduates in the social and management sciences (e.g., economics, political science, management and sociology), but also accepts applicants with other backgrounds (e.g., engineering, life sciences, philosophy) as long as students have demonstrated abilities for successful completion of the program.